ellejxl/reproduce/README.md

 <details><summary>5.
 CV_Baron </summary>

-  1). move the select the dataset into the folder: selected dataset "Baron_human.rds" was output from processing_Baron.R
+  1).
+Move the selected dataset into the (**home directory?) folder: the selected dataset "Baron_human.rds" is outputted from processing_Baron.R (which is already run in Step 4 above)

   2).
-Process the dataset: submit the shell script to processing the Baron human pancrease dataset
+Process the dataset: submit the shell script to process the Baron human pancreas dataset
 ~~~
  sbatch cv_Baronhuman.sh
 ~~~
   3).
-Run the methods: submit the shell script to run each methods R scripts on selected dataset.
+Run the methods: submit the shell script to run each method's R script on the selected dataset.
 ~~~
  sbatch run_baron10.sh
 ~~~